fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/fixm-core.md

 ---

-?> Example of FIXM core usage satisfying the requirement on data structure:
+?> Example of FIXM Core usage satisfying the requirement on data structure:

 ```xml
 <fx:aerodrome>